Art by Jonan Everett

 When it comes to larger theme parks such as Disney World, you have even more options to weigh.
 Disney World has a variety of annual passes with different levels of benefits.
 You can get a pass with blackout dates or pay a premium for a pass that will work any day of the year.

 Most season passes come with discounts on dining and merchandise, as well as free standard parking.
-But the $829 Disney Platinum Pass Plus, good for a year, is ultimately more expensive than a $129 peak-time one-day ticket to Magic Kingdom, unless you plan to visit more than six times.
+While currently suspended, the $829 Disney Platinum Pass Plus, good for a year, was ultimately more expensive than a $109 peak-time one-day ticket to Magic Kingdom, unless you plan to visit more than six times.

 Making that number of trips can be difficult, especially if you don’t within driving distance of the park.

 On the other hand, Six Flags has locations throughout the United States.
-Six Flags America, in the Baltimore–Washington, D.C. metro area, offers a Gold Season Pass, Batman Edition, for just $106.99 for one person or $68.99 each for two or more people.
+Six Flags America, in the Baltimore–Washington, D.C. metro area, offers an Extreme Pass, for just $74.99 a person.

-If you’re in the market for a daily ticket that can be used any day the park is open, you can buy one on the Six Flags website for $59.99.
-Go to the park just two times, and you’ll save money on a Six Flags America season pass, even with the more expensive one-ticket season pass option.
+If you’re in the market for a daily ticket that can be used any day the park is open, you can buy one on the Six Flags website for $29.99.
+Go to the park just three times, and you’ll save money on a Six Flags America season pass, even with the more expensive one-ticket season pass option.

 Sports Season Passes